Amin-MAG/My-Notes/Linux/LPIC-1.md

 ## Operating System

 The computer is all just some hardware.
-An operating system is a software that manages hardware and its resources.
+An operating system is software that manages hardware and its resources.
 It allocates resources to the applications.

 ## Firmware